-A paradox arises when examining treatment of Japanese Americans living along the coast and those who resided inland.
+A paradox arises when examining the treatment of Japanese Americans living along the coast and those who resided inland.
 Some Japanese American students would leave their families in internment camps to attend college.
 Why then, were these students allowed to leave camp if they were judged as enemies of the state?
 Conversely, why were they interned if some of them were considered ‘harmless’ enough to leave camp and attend a university?
 Moreover, if they were truly considered a danger to the United States, then surely they should not have been allowed to enter the military and fight for the U.S.

 Part of the answer lies in the distinction the United States made between Nisei—those born and educated in the U.S.—and the Kibei—those born to Japanese parents in the United States but educated largely in Japan.
 Kibei students were not allowed to attend colleges outside of relocation centers.
 Alternatively, the Nisei were given greater educational opportunities in the Midwest and East Coast regions after the National Japanese American Student Relocation Council investigated them to ensure they were and would remain loyal to America.
-Over 4,000 Nisei students were allowed to attend a college or university outside of the camps.
+More than 4,000 Nisei students were allowed to attend a college or university outside of the camps.
 They thrived while in college, and many became extremely successful in life.
 Kaz Tada attended Nebraska Wesleyan and was the editor of the student newspaper, and UNL graduate Tom Miya was a vibrant figure in the world of toxicology and pharmacology both nationally and internationally during his career.

 In 1990, the federal government strove to make amends for hard feelings regarding WWII internment by presenting $20,000 to all living interned Japanese Americans.
 Proving their fidelity to the United States one more time—but more importantly to Nebraska—a few of the Nisei donated their reparation money back to UNL.
 Nebraska offered asylum for Nisei students from the volatile nature of internment.
 The memorial forged in their honor reminds Nebraskans of the unfair treatment inflicted upon Japanese Americans during the war and presents a challenging message to retreat from stereotypes and, instead, behave kindly toward all.